-My in laws are wonderful people and I had hoped that their love for me and how I was supporting their daughter would carry the day when they met my partner.
-When I mentioned to my in laws a few day before the visit that I would like to bring over the man I was seeing, they warmly welcomed it.
+My in-laws are wonderful people and I had hoped that their love for me and how I was supporting their daughter would carry the day when they met my partner.
+When I mentioned to my in-laws a few days before the visit that I would like to bring over the man I was seeing, they warmly welcomed it.
 Her father told me I would always be his son and they both told me how much they loved me.
 Who could ask for anything more from these two people?

-Overall the lunch and the time we spent there, about three hours, was a great success.
-Lunch was lively with my in laws telling old stories.
+Overall the lunch and the time we spent at the house was about three hours.
+It was a great success.
+Lunch was lively with my in-laws telling old stories.
 After lunch, my partner and wife got to spend some time together while her mother and I planned for my wife’s upcoming care.
 Everyone got along well.
 My wife told me the next day that she liked my partner.
 It was a very good first meeting.

 All through the fall of last year, after my wife was diagnosed with cancer, I worked tirelessly to get her care.
 No one asked anything about my personal life.
 All discussions were about my wife and her cancer.
 I felt my new life as an out gay man was invisible to my wife and her family, even though my wife, I learned later, had told her family I had been dating a man for some time.
 Their silence was understandable given my wife’s condition, but now I wanted to break through that silence and establish something new.